Roger Ebert: Critical style

 Ebert cited Pauline Kael as an influence.

 Ebert cited Andrew Sarris and Pauline Kael as influences, and often quoted Robert Warshow, who said: "A man goes to the movies.
 A critic must be honest enough to admit he is that man."
 His own credo was: "Your intellect may be confused, but your emotions never lie to you."
 He tried to judge a movie on its style rather than its content, and often said "It's not what a movie is about, it's how it's about what it's about."

 He awarded four stars to films of the highest quality, and generally a half star to those of the lowest, unless he considered the film to be "artistically inept and morally repugnant", in which case it received no stars, as with Death Wish II.
-He explained that his star ratings had little meaning outside the context of the review:

-When you ask a friend if Hellboy is any good, you're not asking if it's any good compared to Mystic River, you're asking if it's any good compared to The Punisher.
+He explained that his star ratings had little meaning outside the context of the review: "When you ask a friend if Hellboy is any good, you're not asking if it's any good compared to Mystic River, you're asking if it's any good compared to The Punisher.
 And my answer would be, on a scale of one to four, if Superman is four, then Hellboy is three and The Punisher is two.
-In the same way, if American Beauty gets four stars, then The United States of Leland clocks in at about two.
+In the same way, if American Beauty gets four stars, then The United States of Leland clocks in at about two."

 Although Ebert rarely wrote outright scathing reviews, he had a reputation for writing memorable ones for the films he really hated, such as North.
 Of that film, he wrote "I hated this movie.
 Hated hated hated hated hated this movie.
 Hated it.
 Hated every simpering stupid vacant audience-insulting moment of it.
 Hated the sensibility that thought anyone would like it.
 Hated the implied insult to the audience by its belief that anyone would be entertained by it."
-He wrote that Mad Dog Time "is the first movie I have seen that does not improve on the sight of a blank screen viewed for the same length of time.
-Oh, I've seen bad movies before.
-But they usually made me care about how bad they were.
-Watching Mad Dog Time is like waiting for the bus in a city where you're not sure they have a bus line" and concluded that the film "should be cut up to provide free ukulele picks for the poor."
+He wrote "Mad Dog Time is the first movie I have seen that does not improve on the sight of a blank screen viewed for the same length of time. ...
+Watching Mad Dog Time is like waiting for the bus in a city where you're not sure they have a bus line."
+He concluded that the film "should be cut up to provide free ukulele picks for the poor."
 Of Caligula, he wrote "It is not good art, it is not good cinema, and it is not good porn" and approvingly quoted the woman in front of him at the drinking fountain, who called it "the worst piece of shit I have ever seen."